 Here’s what a seamless customer service experience should look like: from the moment you pick an order from sellers – to the time it is delivered to the end customer – both the seller and buyer receive prompt updates.

-They’re informed of the location of their shipment, estimated time of arrival, and if there’s an unexpected delay, they’re not left guessing why.
+They’re informed of the location of their shipment (using a service such as My Package Tracking), estimated time of arrival, and if there’s an unexpected delay, they’re not left guessing why.

-Most companies aspire to provide such seamless services to their customers.
+Most companies aspire to provide such seamless services that boost their customer satisfaction.
 But it takes a combination of processes and tools to make them a reality.

 In this post, we’ll delve into how companies can improve customer communication, internal processes, and deliveries with the help of technology.